Deconfounded Image Captioning: A Causal Retrospect: Deconfounded Image Captioning

-When we compute the intervention distribution at word level, it is also conditioned on a context vector $\bm{h}$ which accumulates the knowledge of previous generated words.
-By modifying Eq.~\eqref{equ:equ_decon_nic}, the word distribution is:
+Before this section, we formulate all the probability equations at the sentence level, \ie, $\mathcal{L}$ denotes a whole caption.
+When we compute the probabilities at word level, for convenience, we still use $\mathcal{L}$ to denote the word and write the word distribution as $P(\mathcal{L}|do(\mathcal{X}),\bm{h})$, where $\bm{h}$ is a context vector which accumulates the knowledge of the previously generated words.
+By modifying Eq.~\eqref{equ:equ_decon_nic} (see Section~B.1 and B.2 of the supplementary material), the word distribution becomes: